bokeh/bokehplots.com/content/pages/roadmap.md

 - Migrate BokehJS codebase to [TypeScript](https://www.typescriptlang.org/)
 - Increase WebGL capability and support to more areas (e.g patches)
 - Support for scripted animations and visual transitions
-- Built-in capabilities (or easily usable extensions) for Networks/Graphs/Trees
+- Built-in capabilities for Networks/Graphs/Trees

 #### Core Python library

 - Add support for integrating with [Altair](//github.com/altair-viz/altair)
 - Expand the initial basic theming functionality
 - Add a "develop" mode to the Bokeh server
-- Better support for map projections

 #### Documentation

 - Complete docstring coverage for the entire Python library
 - Automated reference documentation for BokehJS
-- Specific Bokeh server deployment guidance for more scenarios
-- Increase the number of examples in the main gallery
+- Increase the number of gallery examples
-- Deploy more demos to [demo.bokehplots.com](//demo.bokehplots.com/)

 #### Testing

 - Improved unit test coverage to above 95 percent
-- Add more Selenium tests to for interactive capabilities
+- More Selenium tests to for interactive capabilities
-- Require complete tests with all new PRs

-### Infrastructure

-- Automated Windows CI testing on [Appveyor](//www.appveyor.com)
-- Implement code complexity and quality metrics
-- Automatically generate reports to maintain API stability

 Please [contact us](http://bokehplots.com/pages/contact.html) if you are interested in contributing to Bokeh.